dannsam/xenko-docs/manual/graphics/skyboxes.md

     ![Add background component](media/engine-skybox-add-background-component.png)

-3. Under **texture**, specify the skybox texture you want to use.
+3. Under **texture**, specify the cubemap you want to use to create the skybox.

     ![Background component properties](media/engine-skybox-background-component-properties.png)

 Xenko displays the skybox in the scene.

-## Use a skybox texture as a light source
+## Use a skybox as a light source

-You can set the skybox as the light type in a [Light component](xref:SiliconStudio.Xenko.Engine.LightComponent).
+You can use a skybox to light the scene.
 Xenko analyzes the skybox texture and generates lighting using [image-based lighting (Wikipedia)](https://en.wikipedia.org/wiki/Image-based_lighting).
 For more information, see [Skybox lights](lights-and-shadows/skybox-lights.md).

 ## Example code

-The following code changes the skybox background:
+The following code changes the cubemap in a background:

 ```cs
 public Texture cubemapTexture;